Is Sweet Gum A Hardwood? (How hard is Sweetgum?)

 • Doors and windows

-Sweet Gum has higher strength and stiffness than many other kinds of wood because of being a hardwood with high density, hardness, and toughness.
+Sweetgum has higher strength and stiffness than many other kinds of wood since it is a hardwood with high density, hardness, and toughness.

 Plus, it has good flexibility as well which is important for its flexural strength.